rafiabdul143/Image-weapon-Detection-System/README.md

 🔮 Future Enhancements

-Add YOLOv8 or EfficientNet for better detection accuracy.
+Add YOLOv8 or EfficientNet for advanced detection.

 Deploy as a Flask/Django web app or mobile app.

-Integrate with IoT devices for automatic alarms.
+Integrate with IoT devices for automated alarms.

-Support for multi-class dangerous object detection.
+Extend to multi-class dangerous object detection.

 📖 Documentation